benjamindamm/web3-open-risk-framework/README.md

 - 🫆 **Risk Assessment Guide**
   Provides a model for rating likelihood and financial impact (the two key axes for risk assessment and risk matrices), with optional support for persistence and integration with risk indicators.

+## 🏛️ Regulatory Extensions

+The framework supports modular regulatory extensions that can be added without modifying the core framework:

+- **Swiss FIDLEG Extension**
+  Complete Swiss regulatory compliance module with FIDLEG (Swiss Financial Services Act) and GwG (Anti-Money Laundering Act) support, including article references, regulatory classifications, and compliance requirements.

+- **Modular Architecture**
+  Extensions are self-contained modules that extend the core framework through schema inheritance and additional documentation, allowing other jurisdictions to add their own regulatory extensions.

 ## 📚 Documentation Structure

 This repository is organized by function.
 The core framework documentation is located in the [`docs/`](./docs/) directory, with each file defining a reusable part of the framework: